Mark

 JFK Airtrain

-Sive, Paget & Riesel advised the Port Authority of New York and New Jersey with regard to the preparation of the Environmental Impact Statement (EIS) for the construction of the JFK Airtrain, which runs from Jamaica Queens (where it connects with the LIRR and NYC Subway) to the main terminals at JFK airport.
-The EIS was issued by the Federal Aviation Administration and the Airtrain was constructed.
+SPR advised the Port Authority of New York and New Jersey with respect to the preparation of the EIS issued by the Federal Aviation Administration for the construction of the JFK Airtrain, which runs from Jamaica, Queens (where it connects with the LIRR and NYC Subway) to the main terminals at JFK Airport.

 Muss Development Corporation – SkyViewParc